 You need only one hour of time to build up a team or to gain insights why this group will not work as a team.

-Currently, only available in German.
-You can request it in English, if You need.
+Currently, only available in German and in English, if You need.
 Just ask.

 “Watch Your Wingman!”

 This game is for the more advanced team workers.
 It lets people experience common patterns and anti-patterns of co-working by solving riddles, guided by questions, embraced in fun-stories from animal kingdom.